bitcoin/bitcoin/doc/zmq.md

     | hashblock | <32-byte block hash in Little Endian> | <uint32 sequence number in Little Endian>

 **_NOTE:_**  Note that the 32-byte hashes are in Little Endian and not in the Big Endian format that the RPC interface and block explorers use to display transaction and block hashes.

+The secuence of topics when a chain reorganisation occur is the following: first arrives all block disconnections, then transactions not already in our mempool from the disconnected blocks are notified, and finally, the new blocks overriding the disconnected ones.

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org/4-0:_start).